-In this case, there is only one output row, since there was only one reporting period which contained data.
+In this case, there is only one output row, since there was only one reporting period that contained data.

 Group and Apply

 In section 9, we limited our sum query to a particular process for a particular core.
 In reality, we want to perform the same combination of HoppingWindowLifetime and Sum for each process-core combination.
 This is precisely what the GroupAndApply operation is for.
 GroupAndApply partitions an input stream according to a partitioning expression, and for each partition, evaluates the same streaming query.
 The results are then combined with a union operation, which ensures that time order is maintained in the final result.